perigrin/mx-declare-weasels/README.md

         }
     }

-Finally we start the world up running and see our results
+That's it, everything is implemented.
+We start the world running and see our results

     World->new->run;